-According to IBM, up to 80% of routine customer service questions could be answered by a chatbot.
+23% of customer service companies are currently using AI chatbots.
 Chatbots can be trained to respond customer service questions and provide fast solutions, 24/7.
 With the use of chatbot, many organizations can now enhance their customer service experience and satisfaction, thereby improving their response time, driving new sales, and reducing customer service overhead.

 Chatbot applications can help streamline interactions between people and services, thereby enhancing customer experience.
 Chatbots also offers opportunities to improve customer engagement process and operational efficiency by reducing the total cost of customer service.

 Chatbots can be categorized into multiple categories and many different business verticals such as E-commerce, Manufacturing, Travel, BPO, Customer Support and Contact Center, Education, Entertainment, Healthcare, HR, Sports, and many more can take advantage of this emerging technology.